gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design.md

 ## How They Work

-<blockquote>The basic principle is two PCB's, which slide across each other.
-The PCB's have multiple specially shaped copper areas, and the capacitance between the copper areas on each PCB change as the PCB's move.
-The capacitances are measured with a CDC (capacitance-to-digital converter), and then a signal processing algorithm is used to determine one PCB's position relative to the other.</blockquote>
+The basic principle is two PCBs, which slide across each other.
+The PCBs have multiple specially shaped copper areas, and the capacitance between the copper areas on each PCB change as the PCBs move.
+The capacitances are measured with a CDC (capacitance-to-digital converter), and then a signal processing algorithm is used to determine one PCBs position relative to the other.

 ## What You Will Need

-* PCB's with etched "pads" and "finger", more on this later
+* PCBs with etched "pads" and "finger", more on this later
 * A capacitance-to-digital converter (CDC)
 * A microcontroller
 * A suitable dielectric